ISISComputingGroup/ibex_developers_manual/EPICS/EPICS-basics.md

 Assuming `devIocStats` exists in your system and the IOC to be modified is complete (i.e. it builds and runs correctly), follow the following steps to add `devIocStats` to it:

 Open `configure\RELEASE` and add `DEVIOCSTATS=YOUR_PATH/devIocStats/3-1-11` with `YOUR_PATH` replaced appropriately.

+_Here `DEVIOCSTATS`'s value can only be set to maximum of 256 characters if anything more than 256 characters is used then it will be truncated down to 256 characters.
+It is due to EPICS environment variables only being able to store upto 256 characters._

 Open the `st.cmd` for the IOC and change it to look something like this
 ```
 #!../../bin/windows-x64/MY_IOC
 # You may have to change MY_IOC to something else